scqubits/qfit/README.md

-datapyc: a tool component of scQubits
+qfit: a tool component of scQubits
 ========================================

 [J. Koch](https://github.com/jkochNU)

 scQubits is an open-source Python library for simulating superconducting qubits.
-The datapyc package provides a GUI tool for loading and displaying experimental data, such as two-tone spectroscopy data.
+The qfit package provides a GUI tool for loading and displaying experimental data, such as two-tone spectroscopy data.
 The GUI simplifies the extraction of data points from measurement results, as required for fitting experimental data to theoretical qubit models.

-Install datapyc via
+Install qfit via

-    pip install datapyc
+    pip install qfit

 Once done, you the application can be launched this way::

-    python -m datapyc
+    python -m qfit

 License